Large Shareholders and Disclosure Strategies: Evidence from IPO Lockup Expirations

 University of Arizona - Eller College of Management

-We examine the effect of large shareholders’ selling incentives on firms’ voluntary disclosure choices in the setting of IPO lockup expirations.
-Because lockup expirations involve large-scale selling by pre-IPO shareholders, we can identify influential shareholders with strong ex ante selling incentives.
-We find that firms are more likely to delay the disclosure of bad news in the lockup expiration quarter, consistent with their following a disclosure policy that favors pre-IPO shareholders with selling incentives.
-This effect is stronger for firms with higher selling incentives (as measured with venture-capital backing or high levels of expected selling) and further concentrated in firms with high uncertainty and low litigation risk.
-Using ex post selling after lockup expiration by venture capitalists (VCs), an influential and easily identifiable group of pre-IPO shareholders, we show that high levels of realized selling by pre-IPO shareholders are associated with delayed disclosure of bad news but only when managers do not concurrently sell.
-By delaying bad news, firms postpone the negative returns associated with that news until earnings announcements and mitigate the unfavorable price impact of selling after lockup expiration.
+We examine the effect of large shareholders’ selling incentives on firms’ voluntary disclosure choices around IPO lockup expirations.
+Lockup expirations are followed by large scale selling by influential pre-IPO shareholders providing a good setting for testing the effect of ex ante selling incentives on disclosure.
+We find that firms with bad news are more likely to delay disclosures in the lockup expiration quarter, consistent with their following a disclosure policy that allows pre-IPO shareholders to sell shares before the news is incorporated in the stock price.
+This effect is stronger when ex ante selling incentives are greater and further concentrated in firms with high uncertainty and low litigation risk.
+We also find that higher pre-IPO ownership by venture capitalists (VCs), influential pre-IPO shareholders who reduce their ownership significantly after the lockup expires, is associated with delayed disclosure for bad-news firms.
+Tests using ex post selling after lockup expiration show that high levels of selling by VCs are associated with delayed disclosure for bad-news firms but only when managers do not concurrently sell.
+By delaying disclosures, bad-news firms postpone the negative returns associated with that news until earnings announcements and mitigate the unfavorable price impact of selling after lockup expiration.

 Keywords: Earnings forecasts, earnings guidance, voluntary disclosure, IPO, lockup, venture capitalists

 JEL Classification: M41, M45, G24, G12, G14, D82working papers series

 Date posted: October 2, 2005 ; Last revised: June 17, 2013